NixBio/IS-Seq-python3/README.md

         -   15: Linker-Cassette(required,used for R2 LC processing)

         -   16: Vector(required, used for selecting vector,currently we
-            have ‘MND-GFP’,‘GlucoCco’,‘IUPF-CTNS’ and ‘pCDY-EFS-hGLAco’
+            have ‘MND-GFP’, ‘GlucoCco’, ‘IUPF-CTNS’ and
-            4 options)
+            ‘pCDY-EFS-hGLAco’ 4 options)

         -   17: Other-Infos (optional)